-- 1. Who makes sure farmers keep their facilities clean and sanitary?
-Inspectors on both the state level and with the FDA (Food and Drug Administration) or federal level. - 2.
-Where and how many times is milk tested as it moves through the processing chain?
-It is tested up to 17 times at several places: on the farm, in transport, and in the processing plant. - 3.
+1. Who makes sure farmers keep their facilities clean and sanitary?

+Inspectors on both the state level and with the Food and Drug Administration (FDA)

+- 2. Where and how many times is milk tested as it moves through the processing chain?
+It can be tested as much as 17 times, such as on the farm, in transport and during processing - 3.
 What temperature should milk be stored at to make sure it remains safe?
 40° Fahrenheit - 4.
 What is the process of heating milk to high temperatures to kill harmful bacteria?
+Pasteurization

-Pasteurization. - 5.
-How can we know for sure that the milk we drink is antibiotic free?
-All milk is tested many times before it reaches the marketplace to make sure it is free from antibiotics.
+5. How can we know for sure that the milk we drink is antibiotic free?

+All milk is tested several times before it reaches the marketplace to make sure it is free from antibiotics.